Penn Museum responds as MOVE demands immediate reclamation of children's remains from 1985 bombing

 An online public forensics course that involved the remains of two children killed in the 1985 bombing of the MOVE house in West Philadelphia has been suspended.

-The University of Pennsylvania Museum of Archaeology and Anthropology or Penn Museum, which had the initial custody of the remains, said in statement that reuniting the remains of Delisha Africa and Tree Africa with MOVE family members is its goal.
+The University of Pennsylvania Museum of Archaeology and Anthropology, also called Penn Museum, which had the initial custody of the remains, said in a statement that reuniting the remains of Delisha Africa and Tree Africa with MOVE family members is its goal.

-The museum said that its director Chris Woods has personally reached out to the Africa family, and will meet so that the institution can "understand the family’s wishes as we work towards a respectful resolution."
+The museum said its director, Chris Woods, has personally reached out to the Africa family, and will meet so that the institution can "understand the family’s wishes as we work towards a respectful resolution."

-Bones thought to have belonged to the two girls were stored at Penn Museum for decades and then transferred back and forth between Penn and Princeton University for research following the bombing.
+Bones thought to have belonged to the two girls were stored at Penn Museum for decades following the bombing and were then transferred back and forth between Penn and Princeton University for research.

+The 1985 incident, in which officials dropped a bomb on MOVE's house and a bunker on its roof in an attempt to evict the members, took at least 11 lives, including five children, when the city allowed the ensuing fire to burn.
+The fire also destroyed 65 houses in the neighborhood.

-“They’ve been doing this to our Black bodies for hundreds of years, in the name of science, in the name of study,” said YahNé Ndgo, during the Wednesday protest.
+“They’ve been doing this to our Black bodies for hundreds of years, in the name of science, in the name of study,” YahNé Ndgo said during Wednesday's protest.

 An earlier museum statement said, “The Penn Museum and the University of Pennsylvania apologize to the Africa family and to our community for allowing human remains recovered from the MOVE house to be used for research and teaching, and for retaining the remains for far too long.”

-The location of the remains of both Delisha, 12, and Tree Africa, 14, were unknown for years until recently published reports.
+The location of the remains of Delisha, 12, and Tree, 14, were unknown for years until recently published reports.
 In the aftermath of the bombing, city authorities began investigating the site of the MOVE compound on Osage Avenue where they identified the bones.

-According to University of Penn, the medical examiner’s office tasked Alan Mann, a physical anthropologist who at the time was employed at Penn, to confirm the identities.
+According to Penn, the medical examiner’s office tasked Alan Mann, a physical anthropologist who at the time was employed at Penn, to confirm the identities.

-But Philadelphia Department of Public Health communications director James Garrow said that this would not have been the case.
+But James Garrow, Philadelphia Department of Public Health communications director, said that would not have been the case.

 “As a matter of policy, remains would never be released to a third party without the consent of the next of kin,” he said.
-In the event that a person's remains are unidentifiable, they are cremated, according to Garrow.
+In the event that a person's remains are unidentifiable, they are cremated, Garrow said.

-But Mann, along with then-Penn student, and now museum anthropology curator Monge kept possession of the remains for decades between both Penn and Princeton University laboratories.
+But Mann and Monge, who was then a Penn student and is now museum anthropology curator, kept possession of the remains for decades between the Penn and Princeton University laboratories.

-Students at Princeton University simultaneously held a demonstration Wednesday outside of the campus’ Nassau Hall.
+Students at Princeton University simultaneously held a demonstration Wednesday on the campus outside Nassau Hall.

 Recently, Monge was set to utilize the two girls' remains as a teaching tool for her online class titled "Real Bones: Adventures in Forensic Anthropology."
 The course has since been suspended.

-She went on to describe the several times when the children in the Osage Avenue house weren't present on a regular basis and decried how city officials laid siege only after the children had returned from shopping on May 13, 1985.
+She described several times when the children in the Osage Avenue house weren't present on a regular basis and decried how city officials laid siege only after the children had returned from shopping on May 13, 1985.

-Pam Africa called the universities' custody and use of the remains for courses "ghoulish."

 Other speakers at the protest, including City Councilmember Jamie Gauthier, reacted similarly to the universities' actions.